mivade/website/content/javascript-for-python-programmers.md

 installed.
 For this reason, I discourage using most of these until and unless you are comfortable with the rabbit hole of the Node world.

+(**Aside**: Recently, I learned of the [DukPy](https://github.com/amol-/dukpy) interpreter.
+While it's still early, it looks like a promising way of being able to include things that currently require Node-based tools while keeping everything purely Pythonic.)

 [closures]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures
 [jsmath]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math
 [browserify]: http://browserify.org/